 The collection is particularly well-known for its historical holdings.
 The landscape architecture component of the collection began with the founding of the University of Illinois in 1867; the city planning component began in 1913, when the country’s first professor of city planning, Charles M. Robinson, joined the faculty.
 A small City Planning and Landscape Architecture Library was located in Mumford Hall from 1924 until 2008, when the collection and services were merged with the Funk ACES Library.

-Today, the collection contains more than 159,000 volumes, more than 20,000 of which can be found in the Funk Library, and more than 100,000 of which can be found in the Main Library bookstacks, Rare Book and Special Collections Library, or other campus libraries.
+Today, the collection contains more than 159,000 volumes, more than 20,000 of which can be found in the Funk Library, and more than 100,000 of which can be found in the Main Library bookstacks, Rare Book and Manuscript Library, or other campus libraries.
 Approximately 200 current periodical titles are also in the collection.
 Non-print materials, such as slide sets and videocassettes, can be found in the Undergraduate Library Media Center.